-- This sub area is surrounded by sites allocated for future development, all of which have the potential to impact on the sub-area, either through works to the buildings / structures themselves, or through changes to the character and setting of the surrounding area.
-Appendix 1 shows the location of the allocated sites surrounding this area, which are: Sutton Station and Car Park; the buildings to the South of Sutton Court Road; buildings to the north of Sutton Court Road; and the Shops Opposite the Station.17 - The development of Sutton Station could allow for a new landmark building of 20-25 storeys, public transport interchange and high quality urban space.
+- 4.26 This sub area is surrounded by sites allocated for future development, all of which have the potential to impact on the sub-area, either through works to the buildings/structures themselves, or through changes to the character and setting of the surrounding area.
+Appendix 1 shows the location of the allocated sites surrounding this area, which are: Sutton Station and Car Park; the buildings to the South of Grove Road; the buildings to the north of Grove Road; and the Shops Opposite the Station. - 4.27 The development of Sutton Station would allow for a new landmark building of 20-25 storeys, public transport interchange and high quality urban space.
 A building of this height would need to be carefully designed to ensure minimal impact on the 3-storey terrace on the adjoining site.
-As part of the redevelopment of this site and the sites to the South of Sutton Court Road, a pedestrian link is proposed, allowing for access from the station through to a proposed tram / bus stop and interchange on Sutton Court Road.
-Improvements to the public realm in this area, particularly in front of the station, which is a major town centre gateway, could also improve the setting of historic buildings. - 4.28 There is active pressure for change in this area.
-The building and sites to the South of Sutton Court road are currently vacant and have an existing planning permission for redevelopment, including buildings up to 14 storeys high.
-There is also development pressure in relation to the sites north of Sutton Court Road; Bank House is currently being retro-fitted and a planning application has been lodged for a building up to 17 storeys on the vacant site at 17 Sutton Court Road. - 4.29 The demolition of existing buildings and the heights of new buildings have the potential to impact on the historic terrace and therefore future developments need to consider and respect the nature of this part of the subarea, both individually and cumulatively as development progresses.
+As part of the redevelopment of this site and the sites to the South of Sutton Court Road, a pedestrian link is proposed, allowing for access from the station through to a proposed tram/bus stop and interchange on Sutton Court Road.
+Improvements to the public realm in this area, particularly in front of the station, which is a major town centre gateway, could also improve the setting of historic buildings,. - 4.28 There is active pressure for change in this area.
+The building and sites to the South of Sutton Court road are currently vacant and have an existing planning permission for redevelopment, including buildings up to 14-storeys high.
+There is also development pressure in relation to the sites north of Sutton Court Road; Bank House is currently being retrofitted and a planning application has been lodged for a building up to 17-storeys on the vacant site at 17 Sutton Court Road. - 4.29 The demolition of existing buildings and the heights of new buildings have the potential to impact on the historic terrace and therefore future developments need to consider and respect the nature of this part of the sub-area.